mcinglis/c-style/readme.md

 #### Comment all `#include`s to say what symbols you use from them

 Namespaces are one of the great advances of software development.
 Unfortunately, C missed out (scopes aren't namespaces).
-But, because namespaces are so fantastic, we should emulate them with comments.
+But, because namespaces are so fantastic, we should try to simulate them with comments.

 ``` c
 #include <stdlib.h>     // size_t, calloc, free